MedericFourmy/these/README.md

 ## TO DO
 - robot family portraits?
-- cite end to end estimation+control?
+- cite end to end ML estimation+control?

 ## TO DEFINE